-The Internet is full of recommendations and “rules” with regard to how, and if, one should wash their raw denim jeans.
+The Internet is full of recommendations and “rules” about how, and if, one should wash their raw denim jeans.
 Many opinions are put forth by consumers, some by denim makers and others by denim mills.
 It seems as though everyone has a different “recipe”.

 How To Wash Raw Denim

-Our recommended washing method is to turn the jeans inside out and wash in cold water and air dry.
+Our recommended washing method is to turn the jeans inside out and wash them in cold water and air dry them.
 The cold water wash can either be done in a tub by hand or in a front loading machine on the hand wash or delicate cycle.
-Top loading machines tend to spin the jeans too aggressively which can lead to streaks in the denim where the jeans rub against themselves.
+Top-loading machines tend to spin the jeans too aggressively which can lead to streaks in the denim where the jeans rub against themselves.

 Regardless of the washing method, air drying is essential.
 Air drying helps the jeans retain the custom fit you obtain through months of wear when starting with rigid denim.

-Jeans that are washed periodically, especially later in their life, will actually last longer as dirt, sweat and other bacteria can weaken the cotton fibers, hastening holes and blowouts.
+Jeans that are washed periodically, especially later in their life, will last longer as dirt, sweat, and other bacteria can weaken the cotton fibers, hastening holes and blowouts.

 The Myth of Freezing Raw Denim